gitex-flow/gitex-flow-node/README.md

 #### Support

-Support branches are based on a released version to provide long time support of a program version.
+Support branches are based on a released version to provide long term support of a program version.

 ```shell
 #> npm run support:start -- <name> <base>